Universal Logo

 Universal Logo 1947

 In 1947, there was a sharp jump in the identity of the American film company: the ribbon disappeared from the logo, and instead, the calligraphic inscription “Universal International” appeared.
-The words were placed in parallel and occupied two lines that were not aligned on either edge.
+The words were placed in parallel and occupied two lines unaligned on either edge.
 As a result, the bottom part looked longer than the top.
 The name was written in thin lines that outlined the white letters.
 Near each of them was a black shadow.
 She added volume to the glyphs.
 The exact outlines of the continents have been removed from the globe.
 Their place was taken by randomly located dots and spots of various sizes.

 1960 – 1963